Updated: 08th December 2020

-Nintendo always deliver when it comes to family friendly gaming making its latest iteration, The Nintendo Switch, one of the best consoles you could buy for your child.
-There is plenty of Nintendo Switch games for kids and the following is our choices of great, family friendly switch games that will keep the kids quiet (In theory!)
+Nintendo always delivers when it comes to family-friendly gaming making its latest iteration, The Nintendo Switch, one of the best consoles you could buy for your child.
+There is plenty of Nintendo Switch games for kids and the following is our choices of great, family-friendly switch games that will keep the kids quiet (In theory!)

 Mario Kart 8 Deluxe